 Inspection reports serve as an informational tool to assist the buyer in understanding the condition of the property in question and list any defects that will require attention.
 Don’t think of the inspection report as a “pass or fail” test, but as an information-gathering process.
 It is also important to mention that the home inspector has no authority in the real estate process.
 His or her role is advisory only.

 A home inspector does not have the authority to make you repair or correct anything documented during the inspection.
 Only municipal inspectors can make a builder comply with things like building codes.

 American Society of Home Inspectors (ASHI) Standards of Practice define their responsibilities

 Inspectors should follow a nationally accepted set of inspection standards.
 The American Society of Home Inspectors (ASHI) Standards of Practice dates to 1976 and is used by many inspectors today.
-Keep in mind that the Standards only represents a minimum level of performance.
-Many inspectors perform inspections that goes above and beyond these standards.
+Keep in mind that the Standards only represent a minimum level of performance.
+Many inspectors perform inspections that go above and beyond these standards.